 5. The approximate dollar value of the SFI (dollar ranges are permissible), or a statement that the interest is one whose value cannot readily be determined through reference to public prices or other reasonable measures of fair market value.

-Failure to report as required by USF System policies and federal regulation may be grounds for disciplinary action under the provisions of any applicable USF System regulation, policy, or collective bargaining agreement.
-Failure to comply with these disclosure requirements may also result in the termination of current awards and ineligibility of the Investigator or USF to receive future awards.
+Failure to report as required by USF policies and federal regulation may be grounds for disciplinary action under the provisions of any applicable USF regulation, policy, or collective bargaining agreement.
+Failure to comply with these disclosure requirements may also result in the termination of current awards and ineligibility of the investigator or USF to receive future awards.

 An institutional conflict of interest describes a situation in which the financial interests of an institution or institutional official, acting within his or her authority on behalf of the institution, may affect or appear to affect the research conducted under the auspices of the institution.

 An institutional conflict may arise when USF receives licensing income from a technology owned by the university and that technology is being evaluated in a study or if USF owns part of a company sponsoring a USF research project.
 Also, when a senior official who has oversight of research has a financial interest that could be impacted by the research, a potential institutional conflict of interest may exist.

 Q2: How do I disclose an institutional conflict of interest?

 Disclose the relationship on the Sponsored Research Internal Form and, if applicable, on your application to the IRB (human subjects research) or IACUC (animal studies).
 Additionally, submit a project-specific COI disclosure via ARC prior to engaging in the research.

 Q3: What if I am not sure whether my study involves an institutional conflict of interest or have other questions?